biopragmatics/bioregistry/docs/CONTRIBUTING.md

 individual prefix requests, which each get their own discussion thread, pull request, and CI/CD runs.
 Submitters of bulk prefix requests that contain many issues may be asked to re-submit as individual prefix requests.

+### Editing Existing Records

+### Removal of Records

+Typically, prefixes should not be removed from the Bioregistry, even if they correspond to subsumed, abandoned, or dead resources, because it is also a historical archive and reference for anyone who might run into legacy prefixes in legacy resources.

+### Retroactive Application of Curation Guidelines

+Notes:

+1. As new guidelines are added, old records should be brought up to speed

 ## Code Contribution